FaithTech-Sheffield/missionharvest-ai/README.md

 - Donor or prayer coordinators
 - Communication teams focused on security

+## Deployment Model
+This project develops the open source components only.
+It does not provide a central platform or cloud service.
+Each ministry organization is responsible for hosting, configuring, and operating their own instance of MissionHarvest AI based on their own infrastructure and security needs.

 ## 📋 Requirements

 Details on prerequisites and requirements for setting up the development environment.